charleswang007/aws-load-balance-node-servers-on-ecs/README.md

 ## TODO's

-I haven't been able to find the right CloudWatch metrics to query the count of requests processed by each server.
-I only found the average and sum of requests.
-If I later find the right metric to use, I can try make an API request to the CloudWatch endpoints as refenced in following documentation:
+I haven't been able to find the right CloudWatch metrics to query the count of requests processed by **_each_** server.
+I only found the *average* and *sum* of requests.
+If I later find the right metric to use, I can try make an API request to the CloudWatch endpoints as refenced in the following documentation:
 [https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/making-api-requests.html](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/making-api-requests.html)

 ## Steps I did